Walter Johnson: Washington Senators (1907–1927)

 Although he often pitched for losing teams during his career, Johnson finally led the Washington Senators to the World Series in 1924, his 18th year in the American League.
 Johnson lost the first and fifth games of the 1924 World Series, but became the hero by pitching four scoreless innings of relief in the seventh and deciding game, winning in the 12th inning.
 Washington returned to the World Series the following season, but Johnson's experience was close to the inverse: two early wins, followed by a game seven loss.
 On October 15, 1927, Johnson's request for an unconditional release from the club was granted.

 Johnson's Hall of Fame plaque reads that he pitched "for many years with a losing team."
 While the Senators had only nine winning seasons during his career, they finished in the first division (i. e., fourth place or higher) 11 times, and the second division 10 times.
 In Johnson's first five seasons, Washington finished last twice and next-to-last three times.
 But they finished second in the American League in both 1912 and 1913, which were Johnson's two 30-win seasons.
 Then, for the next decade, they typically finished in the middle of the pack before their back-to-back pennants.

 Johnson was a good hitter for a pitcher, compiling a career batting average of .235, including a record .433 average in 1925.
 His 547 career hits are the most by a full-time pitcher.
 He also made 13 appearances in the outfield during his career.
 He hit over .200 in 13 of his 21 seasons, hit three home runs in 1914, and hit 12 doubles and a triple in 130 at-bats in 1917.
-Johnson finished his career with 23 home runs as a pitcher (24 overall, including a pinch-hit home run in 1925), the tenth-highest total for a pitcher in Major League history.
+1919 marked the seventh year that he hit at least as many home runs as he allowed while pitching, all while pitching at least 296 innings those years.
+Johnson finished his career with 23 home runs as a pitcher (24 overall, including a pinch-hit home run in 1925), which at the time was third best for primary pitchers in MLB history.
+He currently has the tenth-highest total for a pitcher in Major League history.